andrewrk/lemming-js/README.md

 ## Status

-It's almost playable.
-Glitchy and slow.
-Still working out some of the bugs introduced by porting.
+It's playable now but I am still working out some of the bugs introduced by porting.

 ## Developing